Pinus sabiniana, Gray Pine by Carrie Di Costanza. For distinction of botanical art presentation; awarded by the exhibit jurors. ©

 Saturday, June 11, 11:00 am – 3:00 pm

-Stroll the Garden and meet the artists as you explore this wonderful exhibit.
+Stroll the Garden and meet several of the sculptors as you explore this wonderful exhibit.
 Find out what excites and fills them with enthusiasm while you learn about their techniques and the materials they have chosen to use.
 Docents will be on hand to take visitors on a guided 30–minute walk throughout the day.
 Reservations are not needed.
 Click links below to visit each sculptor’s web site or to contact them by email:

 Thursday, August 25, 5:00pm – 7:00 pm